 Repairs over 1 square foot and 2 inches deep should be applied in 2 inch layers until desired grade is achieved, packing down each layer before applying the next.

-For one, we’ve found that 50lb bags are the optimal size for a single person to transport and use.
+For one, we’ve found that 50lb bags of asphalt are the optimal size for a single person to transport and use.
 The sealed bag also eliminates the possibility of contamination from salt, sand, dirt, etc. that affect the performance of the product.
 More generally, shipping RockAsphalt© in tightly sealed bags allows us to maintain a higher-level of quality control than asphalt made at a local production plant.
 Oftentimes when cold mix asphalt is produced locally, for instance, the plant uses just a single gradation of aggregate mixed with large amounts of binder for stability.
 (This can occur even if the design specs recommend otherwise.)
 In contrast, because we control every step in the production of our asphalt, we’re able to maintain strict QC and mix design values.
-Not only does this increase the performance of our patching material, it ensures the consistency of our product as well.
+Not only does this increase the performance of our asphalt material, it ensures the consistency of our product as well.

-While our material costs more than conventional hot or cold mix asphalt up front, once all factors and long-term expenses are considered, our patch actually costs less.
+While our material costs more than conventional hot or cold mix asphalt up front, once all factors and long-term expenses are considered, our asphalt repair actually costs less.
 The four factors that drive the cost of pothole repair are labor, equipment, time, and material.
-With RockAsphalt©, you save in regards to labor, equipment, time, but pay a bit more for the patching material.
+With RockAsphalt©, you save in regards to labor, equipment, time, but pay a bit more for the material.
 People often fail to consider the hidden cost of things like squaring the edges of the pothole, applying a tack coat, driving across town to the local asphalt plant, waiting for asphalt to cure, using special compaction tools, and so on.
 Once these costs are counted, however, RockAsphalt© is the most cost-efficient pothole solution on the market today.
 (That’s from our experience, if you find otherwise, please email us and we’ll remove that sentence!)

 Our asphalt doesn’t depend on additives or binders that become unreliable outside a specific range of temperatures or moisture-levels.
-(Often hot mix asphalt isn’t even manufactured during cold weather because it crystallizes under 35 degrees F.) Because our bitumen-bearing Anacacho rocks set on compaction, our patch remains workable and reliable in -40° to 168° Fahrenheit and in water-filled holes.
+(Often hot mix asphalt isn’t even manufactured during cold weather because it crystallizes under 35 degrees F.) Because our bitumen-bearing Anacacho rocks set on compaction, our asphalt repair remains workable and reliable in -40° to 168° Fahrenheit and in water-filled holes.
 Long story short, that’s why we don’t produce seasonal grades.
-Our patching material performs in snow storms and extreme heat alike.
-And erratic weather won’t cause recently applied patches to migrate either.
+Our material performs in snow storms and extreme heat alike.
+And erratic weather won’t cause recently applied repairs to migrate either.
 With RockAsphalt©, you can expect fewer weather delays, less failed patches, and very little wasted material.

 Short answer: RockAsphalt© is ready for traffic immediately after compaction.
 Remember to leave a 1 inch crown on top because the binding process will continue as traffic applies additional pressure.